Fantomas42/django-blog-zinnia/docs/how-to/customize_look_and_feel.rst

 be rendered by using the :setting:`ZINNIA_ENTRY_DETAIL_TEMPLATES` settings, so with this option you can handle multiple presentation for your entries.
-And because :class:`~zinnia.views.entries.EntryDetail` is based on an archive view a custom list of templates is built uppon the publication date.
+And because :class:`~zinnia.views.entries.EntryDetail` is based on an archive view a custom list of templates is built upon the publication date.
 The entry's slug is also used to build the template list for having maximal customization capabilities with ease.